Capstone-Team-Fast/fast-frontend/README.md

 Furthermore, the team added a feature which allows a user to remove all drivers or all recepients as a quality of life improvement to the application.

+## Milestone 5 Release Notes:
+The team's original objectives for milestone 5 were as follows:
+1) Focus on finalizing metrics
+2) Get code ready for production
+3) Test everything and comment all new additions

+The first objective was to finish a feature that had not been able to be started because the Intercultural Senior Center informed us that they already had a metrics tracking app for volunteer drivers and thus this would be redundant on our part.

+We then shifted our focus to expand the logging of the algorithm in an effort to increase quality of life.
+We also finished the History feature that was still half completed.
+At the end, we were also able to implement a feature that was specifically requested by the ISC, being able to export the database to an Excel file like the one they were using to upload the data initially.

+The last two objectives objective was to finialize our codebase for the end of the project.
+This is what we spent the majority of our time this milestone on.
+We cleaned up irrelevant code, and formatted it for consistancy.
+We also searched for and fixed small bug and made sure the code has comments and logging was thorough.

 # Installation